-CFG Africa unveils N1 Billion Ethical Fund as low-risk anchor for 2026 Portfolios
+CFG Africa unveils N1 Billion Ethical Fund as Low-Risk Anchor for 2026 Portfolios

-- CFG Africa launched its N1 billion CFG Ethical Fund at the Client Engagement Forum 2025, positioning it as a strategic diversification tool for investors seeking capital preservation and consistent income in a volatile market environment.
+- CFG Africa launched its N1 billion CFG Ethical Fund at the Client Engagement Forum 2025, positioning it as a strategic diversification tool for investors seeking consistent income through Sharia-compliant and ethically screened investments.

-- The Shariah-compliant fund allocates 70%-85% of its portfolio to high-quality Sukuk and ethical fixed-income instruments, with an offer price of N1000 per unit and a minimum subscription of N10,000, making it accessible to a broad investor base.

-- Managed by CFG Asset Management with Rand Merchant Bank as Custodian and AVA Trustees as Trustee, the fund underscores CFG’s commitment to risk management, research-driven strategy, and delivering sustainable value to clients.
+- The SEC-regulated fund, priced at N1,000 per unit, is managed by CFG Asset Management with AVA Trustees as Trustee, Rand Merchant Bank as Custodian, One17 Capital as Sharia Adviser, and CardinalStone Registrars as Registrar, offering balanced exposure to Sukuk, fixed income, and equities.

-Group CEO Lawani Details Strategy of Risk Management and Collaboration; New SEC-Regulated Unit Trust Targets Capital Preservation and Steady Income
+- CFG Africa reaffirmed its client-centric philosophy anchored on risk management and research, leveraging its integrated structure to deliver competitive returns and advise on large-scale enterprise growth across sectors including real estate, healthcare, and defense.

-In a major strategic play to fortify xclient portfolios against market volatility, leading financial services group CFG Africa officially launched its N1,000,000,000 CFG Ethical Fund at the high-level Client Engagement Forum 2025.
+In a major strategic play to fortify client portfolios against market volatility, leading financial services group CFG Africa officially launched its N1,000,000,000 CFG Ethical Fund at the high-level Client Engagement Forum 2025.

 The exclusive event, held on Friday, November 21, 2025, at The Wheatbaker Hotel, Ikoyi, focused on the theme: “2026 in Focus—Opportunities for growth, navigating uncharted terrains,” positioning the new fund as a core tool for strategic diversification.